Arizona Golf Guide

 Arguably the golf capital of the United States, it's hard to beat the weather and the number of high-quality golf courses in Scottsdale, Ariz.
 There are more than 200 courses cut out of the rocky terrain of the Sonoran Desert in the area.

-The 18-hole SunRidge Canyon Golf Club in Fountain Hills, Arizona is a public golf course that opened in 1995.
-Designed by Keith Foster, SunRidge Canyon Golf Club measures 6823 yards from the longest tees and has a slope rating of 140 and a 73.
+The 18-hole Cave Creek Golf Course in Phoenix, Arizona is a public golf course that opened in 1983.
+Designed by Jack Snyder, Cave Creek Golf Course measures 6876 yards from the longest tees and has a slope rating of 122 and a 71.